nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `deletebook INDEX`

 * Deletes the book at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed reader list.
 * The index **must be a positive integer** 1, 2, 3, ...

 Examples: